When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 One important factor to consider is which finger you want to use.
 The device is technically designed for either the index or middle finger, but the goal should be a comfortably snug fit.
 After placing an order, you’ll receive a free kit with sample rings in several sizes.
 I personally found that the most comfortable size fit snugly on my ring finger, so that’s the size I chose.
 This turned out to be perfectly fine.

-Here are a few other things to know about using the Oura Ring:
+Here are a few other things to know about using Oura Ring:

-• Weight: The Oura Ring weighs about 5 grams, so it’s comparable to a nickel.
+• Weight: Oura Ring weighs about 5 grams, so it’s comparable to a nickel.

-• Battery life: The battery lasts about four to seven days when fully charged.
+• Battery life: The battery lasts about four to eight days when fully charged.
 Better yet, it only takes 20 to 80 minutes to charge.
-A more robust battery is one of the third-gen device’s new implementations.
+A more robust battery is one of Oura Ring 4’s new implementations.
 A free charger is included with your purchase.

-• Water resistance: The Oura Ring is water-resistant up to about 330 feet.
-This makes the device suitable for swimming or snorkeling, but Oura does not recommend submerging it in water for more than 12 hours or wearing the ring for deep-water activities like scuba diving.
+• Water resistance: Oura Ring is water-resistant up to about 330 feet.
+This makes the device suitable for swimming or snorkeling, but Oura does not recommend submerging it in water for more than 12 hours or wearing it for deep-water activities like scuba diving.

 Sleep Foundation Special Offer